 Step back in time at Heritage Village in Largo

-The is your chance to step back into the time of Pinellas County’s earliest settlers.
-Heritage Village is a living museum that sits on 21 acres and contains 30 of the county’s oldest buildings including a log cabin, replica school house, general store, and even an outhouse!
+This is your chance to step back into the time of Pinellas County’s earliest settlers.
+Heritage Village is a living museum that sits on 21 acres and contains 30 of the county’s oldest buildings including a log cabin, replica schoolhouse, general store, and even an outhouse!
 Kids can see history in action and even learn about old games kids used to play a century ago.

 There is a pretty nature trail to guide you through the village.
 It is open Wednesdays-Sundays.
 While it is free to go, donations are always appreciated it.

-Wander through thee Florida Botanical Gardens in Largo
+Wander through the Florida Botanical Gardens in Largo

 While you’re at Heritage Village, make time to visit the Florida Botanical Gardens as well since they’re located on the same property operated by Pinellas County.
 It is free to visit the Florida Botanical Gardens, but donations are always appreciated especially as they build a new children’s garden, the Majeed Discovery Garden which is slated to open in 2023.

 There are several different gardens to explore like a Jazz Garden, Cactus/Succulent Garden, Herb Garden, Native Plant Garden, and even a Butterfly Garden kids love.
 This is a must-visit during the holidays as well when the gardens are filled with thousands of holiday lights.

 Explore the stars at Sky Watch at MOSI

 Sky Watch at MOSI is a popular program!
 Once a month you’ll be able to join experts and look through their telescopes to see the stars, moons, planets and more!
 The events are free and weather permitting and are held in the Whitney Andrews Lang Center parking lot on the east side of MOSI.

 Go Biking on a Tampa Bay Trail